rstecca/ColorBands/README.md

 # ColorBands
 **Color band *data type* for Unity 3D**.
 This provides an easy way to create color bands in Unity Editor and access them from code with an evaluate method to get the color at time t.
+Color bands are used in all kinds of applications in data visualization and other fields.

 ![Screenshot_01.PNG](https://github.com/rstecca/ColorBands/blob/master/Images/screenshot_01.png)